Enaium/JimmerBuddy/README.md

 ### Why does the plugin not generate source for Immutable and DTO

 - Please check the plugin log tool window on the bottom or the left bottom, then create an issue

+### Why generated source is not same as the Jimmer's apt/ksp

+Do not worry, the Jimmer's apt/ksp will generate full source when your project builds.